Azure/meta-azure-service-broker/docs/azure-storage.md

 [Azure Storage Consumer](https://github.com/bingosummer/azure-storage-consumer) is a simple example to use the service.

-In the application, you can use Azure SDK for Python to operate your storage account (e.g. put or get your blobs).
+In the application, you can use Azure SDK for Python to operate your storage account (e.g. create your containers, and upload blobs).

 1. Get the credentials from the environment variables

   ```
-  service_name = 'azure-storageblob'
+  service_name = 'azure-storage'
   vcap_services = json.loads(os.environ['VCAP_SERVICES'])
   account_name = vcap_services[service_name][0]['credentials']['storage_account_name']
   account_key = vcap_services[service_name][0]['credentials']['primary_access_key']
   ```

-2. Create the blob service using the credentials
+2. Create the storage service using the credentials

   ```
   from azure.storage import BlobService